-At the exploring stage you need only a handful of people and a couple of hours a month for quiet discussion.
+Once approved to be an IANDS Group Facilitator, at the exploring stage you need only a handful of people and a couple of hours a month for quiet discussion.
 Officers, letterhead, and rented meeting space can come later.

 Tell every sympathetic person you know what you are planning to do, invite them to attend, and ask for their suggestions about finding others.
 This applies both to experiencers and to other interested people, depending on your focus.
 Some places and people to contact: